-- 1. PRHFA and PRDOH will identify the groups it seeks to benefit with the program, assess which groups and/or protected classes are historically underserved and are least likely to apply to the program, and will employ affirmative marketing strategies to encourage Program participation from these groups. - 2.
-PRHFA and PRDOH will retain documentation of all marketing measures used, including copies of all advertisements and announcements that will be available for public viewing upon request. - 3.
-PRHFA and PRDOH will provide reasonable accommodations as needed to make the program accessible to people with disabilities, will hold informational meetings and in-person application intake in buildings or areas that are compliant with the Americans with Disabilities Act (ADA), and provide appropriate assistance to those who are hearing or visually impaired when requested. - 4.
+- 2. PRHFA and PRDOH will retain documentation of all marketing measures used, including copies of all advertisements and announcements that will be available for public viewing upon request. - 3.
+PRHFA and PRDOH will provide reasonable accommodations as needed to make the program accessible to people with disabilities, will hold informational meetings and in-person application intake in buildings or areas that are compliant with the Americans with Disabilities Act (ADA), as amended (42 U.S.C.
+12101 et seq.), and provide appropriate assistance to those who are hearing or visually impaired when requested. - 4.
 PRHFA will use the Fair Housing logo in advertising, post Fair Housing posters and related information, and, in general, inform the public of its rights and obligations under Fair Housing regulations. - 5.
 PRHFA and PRDOH will monitor program participation to assess how marketing strategies are working and ensure that protected classes of people are not being intentionally or unintentionally discriminated against.